coyotespike/coyotespike.github.io/_posts/2016-04-18-ExperientialDegree.md

 If you are able to provide yourself sufficient resources and training, and don't need the credibility, then a Ph.D. may possibly be an inefficient way to get the training and begin research.
-You don't need credibility to have your scientific work accepted.
-This is because the program involves working on other people's research and teaching classes.
+While the program involves a lot of cutting-edge classes, it also involves working on other people's research, doing lab scut work, and teaching classes.

 ### Unbundling the doctorate?

 How much money would it take to replicate graduate school in molecular biology?
-Let's say you had 45-60,000 dollars to live on for three years.
+Let's say you had \$45-60,000 to live on for three years.
 Access to research is free.
-You need equipment, most of which you can create for about 1000 dollars.
+You need equipment, most of which you can create for about \$1000.
 You need further materials, such as reagents, so budget a few thousand for that.
 You need a lab space, though perhaps you could get lucky and use a friend's garage.